-I am currently a senior software engineer at Atomi, a Edutech platform for high school students and teachers.
+I am currently an Engineering Manager at Atomi, a Edutech platform for high school students and teachers.

-I've worked professionally with a range of languages and technology stacks, but my heart is always in JavaScript.
+I've worked professionally with a range of languages and technology stacks, but my heart is always in TypeScript.
 My current professional work is with React, TypeScript, GraphQL, NodeJS and PrismaJS, but I've also had occasion to work with Ruby on Rails, Python, and Clojurescript.
+I also have an unhealthy obsession with writing quick and dirty scripts in Bash whenever the thinnest pretext presents itself.

-Senior Software Engineer for an Australian Edutech company.
+Engineer Manager for a growing Australian Edutech company.

 CTO for a company dedicated to social change working with household names nationally.